 McBride danced for Texas Ballet Theater from 2007 to 2015.
 Some of her principal roles include Ben Stevenson’s Romeo and Juliet, Swan Lake, The Sleeping Beauty, Cinderella and The Nutcracker, Ronald Hynd’s The Merry Widow, Svetlana in Stevenson’s Dracula, Green Lady and Solveig in Stevenson’s Peer Gynt, Waltz Girl and Dark Angel in George Balanchine’s Serenade, Solo Girl in Balanchine’s Rubies and the pas de trois in Glen Tetley’s Voluntaries, as well as roles in Jiří Kylián's Petite Mort, Val Caniparoli’s Lambarena and Kenneth MacMillan’s Gloria.

 McBride joined American Ballet Theatre as a member of the corps de ballet in June 2015.
-Her repertoire with ABT includes Columbine in The Nutcracker, the Fairy Fleur de farine (Wheat flower), Silver Fairy and Red Riding Hood in The Sleeping Beauty and a little swan and Lead Czardas in Swan Lake, as well as roles in all of the Company's full-length ballets.
+Her repertoire with the Company includes the Lead Gypsy in Don Quixote, Columbine in The Nutcracker, the Fairy Fleur de farine (Wheat flower), Silver Fairy and Red Riding Hood in Ratmansky’s The Sleeping Beauty, a little swan and Lead Czardas in Swan Lake and a role in AfterEffect.